ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Clients are configured to use Ethernet proxying over HTTP via a URI Template
 {{!TEMPLATE=RFC6570}}.
-The URI Templates used by this protocol do not require any variables; implementations or extensions MAY specify their own.
-URI Templates specified for this protocol MAY use the well-known location
-{{!WELL-KNOWN=RFC8615}} registered by this document (see {{iana-suffix}}).
+The URI Templates used by this protocol do not require any variables, and this document does not define any; implementations or extensions MAY specify their own.
+URI Templates specified for this protocol MAY use the well-known location {{!WELL-KNOWN=RFC8615}} registered by this document (see {{iana-suffix}}).

 Examples are shown below: